Amy Applegren

-Amy Irene "Lefty" Applegren (November 16, 1926 – April 3, 2011) was an American baseball pitcher and infielder who played from 1944 through 1953 in the All-American Girls Professional Baseball League.
+Amy Irene "Lefty" Applegren (November 16, 1926 – April 3, 2011) was an American baseball pitcher and infielder who played from 1944 through 1953 in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5'4, 125 lb., she batted and threw left-handed.

 Early life

 Born in Peoria, Illinois, Amy Applegren was one of five siblings in the family of Roy and Amy [nee Gardiner] Applegren.
 She started playing softball at the age of eleven for the Farrow Chicks, a team based in her hometown.
 In the early 1940s she joined the Caterpillar Dieselettes, where she came to the attention of a scout of the All-American Girls Professional Baseball League.
 The league had been founded the year before by Philip K. Wrigley, a chewing-gum magnate and owner of the Chicago Cubs Major League Baseball club.
 Wrigley feared that major leaguers would be drafted into the military during World War II, while minor leaguers were already being called up.
 Teams of girls (never called women) seemed like a way to fill ballparks, according to an article in Smithsonian in 1989.
-Applegren showed up at Peru, Illinois for a tryout and was offered a contract to play.
+Applegren showed up at Peru, Illinois, for a tryout and was offered a contract to play.
 The league lasted for 12 seasons from 1943 to 1954, and she played in all but the first and last seasons.

 AAGPBL career

 Applegren joined the AAGPBL in 1944 with the Rockford Peaches, playing for them two years.
 A hard-thrower underhand lefty, Applegren posted a 16–15 record for Rockford in her season debut and went 13-11 the next year, as part of a pitching rotation that included Carolyn Morris and Jean Cione.
 In the interim, she graduated from Peoria Manual High School.

-The Peaches, with Bill Allington at the helm, clinched the league title in 1945 with a 67–43 record and later defeated the Fort Wayne Daisies in the best-of-seven series, four to one games, behind a strong pitching effort from Morris (3-0) and the opportune hitting of Dorothy Kamenshek (6-for-21, .285).
+The Peaches, with Bill Allington at the helm, clinched the league title in 1945 with a 67–43 record and later defeated the Fort Wayne Daisies in the best-of-seven series, four to one games, behind a strong pitching effort from Morris (3–0) and the opportune hitting of Dorothy Kamenshek (6-for-21, .285).

 Applegren opened 1946 with the expansion Muskegon Lassies, managed by Buzz Boyle, as the league usually switched players as needed to help new teams to be competitive.
 Nevertheless, the Lassies went 46-66 their first year, good enough for a modest sixth place in the now eight-team league.
 Applegren struggled to an 8–18 record, even though she hurled a no-hitter against the Grand Rapids Chicks on July 31.

 The first AAGPBL spring training outside the United States was held in 1947 in Havana, Cuba, as part of a plan to create an International League of Girls Baseball.
 That season the league made the transition from underhand to full side-arm pitching.